 Underground natural gas storage is highly regulated and requires many permits, licenses and approvals from provincial and federal authorities.

 In October 2021, we announced the decision to decommission the Alton Natural Gas Storage Project.
-We’ve submitted our plan for decommissioning to the Province of Nova Scotia and we’re beginning the process to gather public feedback on our proposed approach.
+We’ve submitted our plan for decommissioning to the Province of Nova Scotia.
+We’re awaiting feedback from the Province of Nova Scotia on next steps for decommissioning.

 Read the decommissioning plan (PDF 6MB)